-Tool Name Description Maximum Size Defines the maximum size of the pencil line.
+Property Description Maximum Size Defines the maximum size of the pencil line.
 If the tool is used with a pressure sensitive pen tablet, the width of the stroke will vary between its maximum size and minimum size depending on the amount of pressure used.
 If used with a mouse, the width of the stroke will always be its maximum size.
 Minimum Size Defines the minimum size of your stroke as a percentage of the maximum size.
 If you do not have pressure sensitivity from a pen table, the minimum size value will be ignored.
+Proportional to Camera If you check this option, the size of the pencil will be adjusted to the position of the camera on the z-axis.
+This means that if the camera is zoomed in on the scene, the pencil will be proportionally smaller so that it appears the same size in the rendered image.
+Likewise, if the camera is zoomed out, the pencil will be proportionally bigger.
 Smoothing Defines the number of control points added to the centre line.
 The fewer the control points the smoother (but less faithful) the line.
 Contour Smoothing Defines the number of points on the contour share of your stroke.
 This will smooth out the bumps and waves on tour contour shape of your brush strokes.
 Shape You can adjust the start, end, and join style of a pencil line.
-Shape Start Find Join Fischer Start Find Fischer Start Find Fischer Start Fischer Fis choose between Round, Mitre and Bevel style. -- lcon Tool Name Description 6 Use as Default Pencil Texture Palette Sets the currently selected pencil texture palette as the default pencil texture palette in your user preferences.
+Shape Start End Join Round Round lcon Property Description 包 Use as Default Pencil Texture Palette Sets the currently selected pencil texture palette as the default pencil texture palette in your user preferences.
 The default pencil texture palette is added to every scene you create in Harmony.
 The palette is copied in your preferences, so it will be added to your new scenes in the exact state it is when you make it the default pencil texture palette.
-Reload Default Texture Palette Imports the default pencil texture palette as a new pencil texture palette into your scene's palette list, and selects it as the current pencil texture palette.
+52 Reload Default Texture Palette Imports the default pencil texture palette as a new pencil texture palette into your scene's palette list, and selects it as the current pencil texture palette. + New Texture Allows you to import an image file into a new pencil texture swatch in the current pencil texture palette.
+The pencil texture's effect on your pencil line will be based on the image's transparency channel, and will follow your pencil lines on its horizontal axis. - Delete Texture Deletes a pencil texture swatch from the current pencil texture Rename Texture Renames the selected pencil texture swatch in the current pencil texture palette.